Mark Coulton: Government minister

-In March 2018, Coulton resigned as Deputy Speaker to take up the position of Assistant Minister for Trade, Tourism and Investment in the Turnbull Government.
+In March 2018, Coulton resigned as Deputy Speaker to take up the position of Assistant Minister for Trade, Tourism and Investment in the Turnbull government.
 He retained the position when Scott Morrison became prime minister in August 2018.
-In May 2019, following the Morrison Government's re-election at the 2019 election, his title was changed to Assistant Minister for Trade and Investment and he was also given a full ministerial portfolio as Minister for Regional Services, Decentralisation and Local Government.
+In May 2019, following the Morrison government's re-election at the 2019 election, his title was changed to Assistant Minister for Trade and Investment and he was also given a full ministerial portfolio as Minister for Regional Services, Decentralisation and Local Government.
 Following a reshuffle in February 2020, he was appointed Minister for Regional Health, Regional Communications and Local Government.

 Coulton repeated his endorsement of Michael McCormack for his party's leadership at the February 2020 leadership spill, describing it as an "unfortunate distraction".
 After McCormack was defeated by Joyce in the 2021 Nationals leadership spill, Joyce stripped Coulton of his ministerial portfolios.

 Positions

 In November 2020, Coulton stated in a parliamentary speech that Israel was engaged in "a level of apartheid" with regard to Palestinians.
+As of November 2023, he was co-chair of the Parliamentary Friends of Palestine.

 Personal life

 Coulton married schoolteacher Robyn Redford in 1981, with whom he had three children.
+He also has two brothers, one of whom − John Coulton − is a Gwydir Shire councillor.